microfleet/core/packages/plugin-casl/README.md

 ### Direct usage

-It is possible to create custom policy checks using `Microfleet.rbac` property:
+It is possible to create custom policy checks using the `Microfleet.rbac` property:

 #### Predefined abilities
 ```ts